georgeOsdDev/longo/doc/guide/SupportedMongoShellAPIs.md

 ##Cursor APIs

-In longo, differ from MongoDB, Cursor object does not have and reference to data.
+In Longo, differ from MongoDB, Cursor object does not have and reference to data.
-Cursor is work as command stack, It will never executed until Cursror receiver APIs called.
+Cursor works as command stack, It will never executed until Cursror receiver APIs called.
 Result dataset will be passed to these receiver.

 |MongoDB Method        | supported | inpremented |